polarityio/alphamountain/README.md

 # Polarity alphaMountain Integration

-The Polarity alphaMountain integration uses the API used in threatYeti to searches URLs for a Threat Score, Category and possible Impersonations
+The Polarity alphaMountain integration uses the API used in threatYeti to searches URLs for a Threat Score, Category and possible Impersonations.

 alphaMountain is a cutting-edge data analysis platform that harnesses the power of advanced algorithms and machine learning techniques to provide comprehensive risk scores, content categories, and possible impersonations.
 For more information about alphaMountain, please visit the [official website](https://www.alphamountain.com).